stellaexp/full-stack-frameworks-project/README.md

 ## Data Modelling

-As stated in the course requirements, we were to create two custom views that went beyond that shown in the course content.
+As stated in the course requirements, we were to create two custom views that went beyond what is shown in the course content.
 Mine can be found in shopping_basket/views.py

 ## Features